pritkathrotiya/ContactBook-MultiUser-ASP.NET/README.md

 **Change your database name, username and password** in web.config file in ASP.NET

 Now can use this project.
 You can perfom CRUD operation with database using this web application

+Login Username and password is **admin** or use can change in your database also